-Is there anything more magical than a cross-country road trip?
+Is there anything more enchanting than an epic cross-country road trip?

-If you’re anything like me, you’ve been pouring over maps, researching campgrounds, and creating your perfect travel playlists.
+If you’re anything like me, you’ve been pouring over maps, researching campgrounds, and creating your perfect travel playlists in anticipation of this epic adventure.

-And budgeting.
-Even frugal road trips that involve lots of peanut butter and jelly and rustic campgrounds can put a dent in the ole bank account.
+And if you’ve got frugality in your blood, you’re stressing over your travel budget.
+Even frugal road trips that involve lots of peanut butter and jelly and rustic campgrounds can put a dent in the old bank account.

-My wanderlust is hardcore, but my wallet definitely isn’t!
-To make cross-country road-tripping possible, I’ve learned to stretch every dollar, which also stretches out the time I get to spend on back road adventuring!
+My wanderlust is hardcore, but my wallet isn’t!
+To make cross-country road-tripping possible, I’ve learned to stretch every dollar, which also stretches out the time I get to spend on backroad adventuring!

 Our travel philosophy is to prioritize outdoor adventuring over other types of travel.
 We’d rather spend weeks in a tent than a few days in a posh resort.

-Going without the luxury of four solid walls will certainly keep the green in your wallet, but even if camping isn’t your thing, you can still plan an awesome budget road trip while still sleeping in a comfy bed at night.
+Going without the luxury of four solid walls will keep the green in your wallet, but even if camping isn’t your thing, you can still plan an awesome (and cheap) cross-country road trip while still sleeping in a comfy bed at night.

 Ready to plan the most awesome budget road trip ever?
-Let’s get started!
+Here’s how to plan a cross-country road trip that won’t break your bank account.

 Step 1: Make an Adventure Plan